"HisTourism" - a different way of travelling & experiencing!

 - Archaeological Open-Air Museums - a particular type of the open-air museums in Europe represented by EXARC, the international organization of Archaeological Open Air Museums and Experimental Archaeology.
 Information about EXARC is available on the related page: EXARC.

-- Folk Museums - a group of the open-air museums illustrating ethnographic aspects which are characteristic of a particular nation or community of people.
+- Folk Museums - a group of the open-air museums illustrating ethnographic aspects which are characteristic of a certain nation, region or local community of people.
 The museums are divided by countries and available on the same above-mentioned page: Heritage Sites & Living Museums.

 - Special Projects and Theme Parks - a heterogeneous category of sites devoted either to scientific research or educational purposes through leisure are available on the dedicated page: New Projects & Theme Parks.